davidchesnut/sp-general-docs/docs/authentication-authorization-and-security-in-sharepoint-2013.md

--  **Windows:** All Internet Information Services (IIS) and Windows authentication integration options, including Basic, Digest, Certificates, Windows NT LAN Manager (NTLM), and Kerberos are supported.
+- **Windows:**All Internet Information Services (IIS) and Windows authentication integration options, including Basic, Digest, Certificates, Windows NT LAN Manager (NTLM), and Kerberos are supported.
 Windows authentication allows IIS to perform the authentication for SharePoint 2013.

     For information about signing in to SharePoint by using Windows claims mode, see  [Incoming claims: Signing into SharePoint 2013](incoming-claims-signing-into-sharepoint-2013.md).

-    > [!Important]
+    > [!IMPORTANT]
 >  For information about suspending impersonation, see [Avoid suspending impersonation of the calling user](http://msdn.microsoft.com/en-us/library/ff407852.aspx).
--  **ASP.NET Forms:** A non-Windows identity management system that uses the pluggable ASP.NET forms-based authentication system is supported.
+- **ASP.NET Forms:**A non-Windows identity management system that uses the pluggable ASP.NET forms-based authentication system is supported.
 This mode enables SharePoint 2013 to work with a variety of identity management systems, including externally defined groups or roles such as Lightweight Directory Access Protocol (LDAP) and light-weight database identity management systems.
 Forms authentication allows ASP.NET to perform the authentication for SharePoint 2013, often involving a redirect to a log-on page.
 In SharePoint 2013, ASP.NET forms are supported only under claims authentication.
 A forms provider must be registered within a web application that is configured for claims.

     For information about signing in to SharePoint by using ASP.NET membership and role passive sign-in, see  [Incoming claims: Signing into SharePoint 2013](incoming-claims-signing-into-sharepoint-2013.md).

-> [!Note]
+> [!NOTE]
 > SharePoint 2013 does not support working with a case-sensitive membership provider.
 It uses case-insensitive SQL storage for all users in the database, regardless of the membership provider.